 Museum scavenger hunts and exhibit activity guides make the galleries fun for kids to explore on their own or in collaboration with family members.
 Visit the Taylor Swift Education Center on the third floor to pick up materials.
 Exhibitions change often, so visit the exhibits page on the website for current information.
-The ACM Gallery and the Dinah and Fred Gretsch Family Gallery, on the museum’s second floor, highlights contemporary country music and offers opportunities to record a song, test your country music knowledge, and much more.
+The ACM Gallery and the Dinah and Fred Gretsch Family Gallery, on the museum’s second floor, highlight contemporary country music and offers opportunities to record a song, test your country music knowledge, and much more.

 YOUTH AND FAMILY PROGRAMS

 Programs for youth and families provide interactive fun with country music, and often involve experiences with professional musicians and artists.
 Examine artifacts up close, learn instrument basics, dance to country tunes, make original artwork, write a song, and so much more.
-Programs are offered every Saturday and Sunday during the school year and every day from Memorial Day weekend through Labor Day.
+Programs are offered every Saturday and most Sundays during the school year and every day from Memorial Day weekend through Labor Day.
 Additional programs are scheduled during fall and spring break.
 Most programs take place in the Taylor Swift Education Center.
 String City: Nashville’s Tradition of Music and Puppetry—a dynamic puppet show that tells the story of Music City through country music—takes up residence in the Ford Theater every summer and fall.